|

 Montrachet, of which there is precious little!
 Lafon has one-third

 of a hectare of vines in this appellation.
-In 2000 they made six
+Some vintages they are

 barrels.
-We are fortunate to be on the allocation list for this
+Some years, not so much.
+We were fortunate to be on the allocation list for this

 -